department-for-transport-BODS/abods/README.md

 Then run `npm start` to start the app.

 Using the [mise](https://mise.jdx.dev/) task runner, run `mise install` once, then `mise r app` to start the app

+## Versions

+All changes to the API and Frontend will be deployed after a merge to the sandbox branch.
+When you are ready to push to the next environment, merge another change to update the version number in `VERSION`